g4jc/FireTray/README.md

   [MailAlert extension](https://addons.mozilla.org/en-US/thunderbird/addon/mailbox-alert/)

-* child windows (compose message, preferences, ...)  are not handled by Firetray.
+* child windows (compose message, preferences, ...)  are not handled by Icetray.
 For ex., they are not hidden along with there top-level window.

 * because of `getNumNewMessages()`'s
   [strange behaviour](https://bugzilla.mozilla.org/show_bug.cgi?id=727460),